Developing an integrative research agenda on child maltreatment

 Workshop 1

-Welcome, overview and aims of the workshop series
+Part 1: Welcome, round of introductions, overview and aims of the workshop series.

 Workshop 2

-Part two: Subgroup formation for conducting an AI-assisted meta-analysis that aims to identify the most prevalent mental and physical health outcomes after child maltreatment, informing the selection of outcome variables for our to-be-planned research and work packages.
+Part two: Subgroup formation for conducting an AI-assisted systematic review and meta-analysis that aims to identify the most prevalent mental and physical health outcomes after child maltreatment, informing the selection of outcome variables for our to-be-planned research and work packages.

 Workshop 3

-How do major components of social functioning relate to protective and vulnerability factors for adverse health effects of child trauma?
+How do major components of social functioning relate to protective and vulnerability factors for adverse health effects of child trauma and how can we foster resilience to violence in children and adolescents through individual, social and societal actions?

 Workshop 4